 Often called an RA, a residential assistant is an upperclassman who has agreed to supervise a group of younger students in a dorm.
 RAs receive an hourly wage or free housing in exchange for their work.
 Yours will give you an orientation to campus life and specify dorm rules when you move in.
 Residential assistants aren’t there to police you, but they are there to make sure that everyone is safe.
 If you ever have questions or concerns, feel free to voice them.
+Your RA is the person you can go to if you’re feeling homesick, have a complaint about the dorm, or just need to talk.
+He or she may host events for your floor and might be able to get you free brownie or cake mix when a friend has an upcoming birthday.
 It should be noted, however, that your RA is not your friend; he or she must report drug use, underage drinking, and any other unwelcome activities.

 Which spaces will l share in my building?